xavier150/Blender-For-UnrealEngine-Addons/README.md

 - [Teaser](https://youtu.be/YLOZZIlhgaM)

 # How it works and Documentation
-Working on object packs for Unreal Engine 4 can be tedious with Blender.
-That's why I created the Add-on: "Blender for UnrealEngine".
-It simplifies the method of exporting from Blender to Unreal Engine 4 by allowing you to export all the assets of a scene at the same time.
-It even automatically distributes them in a proper tree structure in correlation with the Unreal Engine 4 pipeline!
+Working on object packs for Unreal Engine can be tedious with Blender.
+That's why I created the Add-on: "Blender for UnrealEngine". it simplified the export process from Blender to Unreal Engine by allowing you to export all the assets of a scene at the same time.
+It even automatically distributes them in a proper tree structure in correlation with the Unreal Engine pipeline!

-Sockets and collision shapes are created directly in Blender.
-You can precisely choose which animations need to be exported.
-It includes a error checker to prevent potential problems and generate python scripts that can be used in Unreal Engine 4 to import the Camera Objects and Animations from your Blender project to a Level Sequence in Unreal Engine 4.
-All Camera Objects and their animations will import as Camera Actors.
+Sockets and collision shapes are created directly in Blender, you can precisely choose which animations need to be exported.
+Blender For Unreal Engine also includes a error checker to prevent the all potential problems.
+You have an explanation of the problem and how to solve it.
+In addition to the possibility in certain cases of correcting the problem automatically.

+By using Blender For Unreal Engine you can generate python scripts to import the all exported assets directly in Unreal Engine.
+That work too for the cameras in a Level Sequence with the all cuts and camera ratio.

-You can see the tutorials and documentation here: [Wiki page](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/wiki)
+More info, tutorials and documentation here --> [Wiki page](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/wiki) <--

 # Download and installation
 1. Download addon: